-2.13 The Habitats Regulations Appraisal has been conducted alongside development of the East Lothian Local Development Plan (LDP).
+- 2.18 The Habitats Regulations Appraisal has been conducted alongside development of the East Lothian Local Development Plan (LDP).
 The initial screening was carried out against version 1.5 of that plan, which was presented to Councillors in November 2015.
-The evolving versions of the proposed plan have been rescreened, and the Habitats Regulations Appraisal record has been updated to reflect any changes in proposals.
-This version of the Habitats Regulation Appraisal record has been updated to accompany the post-examination version of the local development plan, which will be presented to Councillors for adoption in spring 2018.

-- 2.14 The proposed East Lothian Local Development Plan contains both policies and spatial proposals. - 2.15 Over one hundred policies are included in the proposed local development plan, which deal with a variety of topics.
-Many of these policies are not location-specific, but some are linked to particular geographic locations e.g. proposals for expansion of schools. - 2.16 The list of spatial proposals within the proposed local development plan covers three types of site: - Allocations included within the previous East Lothian Local Plan, which have not yet been developed.
+The evolving versions of the proposed plan have been rescreened, and the Habitats Regulations Appraisal record has been updated to reflect any changes in proposals, including as a result of the examination of the plan by Scottish Minsters.
+It has subsequently been updated following a review prompted by the European Court ruling in April 2018. - 2.19 The proposed East Lothian Local Development Plan contains both policies and spatial proposals. - 2.20 Over one hundred policies are included in the proposed local development plan, which deal with a variety of topics.
+Many of these policies are not location-specific, but some are linked to particular geographic locations e.g. proposals for expansion of schools. - 2.21 The list of spatial proposals within the proposed local development plan covers three types of site: - Allocations included within the previous East Lothian Local Plan, which have not yet been developed.
 For these sites, the principle and nature of development has already been agreed, and these sites were subject to Habitats Regulation Appraisal as part of the previous plan. - Allocations included in the Housing Land Audit 2015 and other sites that have come forward as "windfall" sites, and for which planning applications have been received and approved.
 In many cases these sites have already been built or are at an advanced stage of development.
-These sites will have been considered for Habitats Regulation Appraisal. - New allocations that have not been included in previous local plans.
+These sites will have been considered for Habitats Regulation Appraisal.

+• New allocations that have not been included in previous local plans.
 These have been subject to initial screening through the Strategic Environmental Assessment process, including discussion with SNH, but now require consideration within the Habitats Regulation Appraisal process.